wamania/container/README.md

     private $password;

     // we have defined Container::PARAMETER_PATTERN = '_parameter_%s'
-    // if container find the pattern, it inject the corresponding parameter value public function __construct($_parameter_host, $_parameter_user, $_parameter_password)
+    // if the container find the pattern in an argument, it inject the corresponding parameter value public function __construct($_parameter_host, $_parameter_user, $_parameter_password)
     {
         $this->host = $_parameter_host;